What Is Shock Advertising and Should You Use It?

 Is Shock Advertising Ethical?

-Every business decision has its flaws and positives; shock advertising is no different.
+Every business decision has flaws and positives; shock advertising is no different.

 It’s not only degrading your reputation but also very unethical.
 Not only will you alienate your mainstream clients, but you also risk losing your customer base completely.

 The other downside is that it has a short-term effect.
 Shock advertising helps to get your brand talked about, getting the public revved up in the wrong way, to get great results.
-However, the results are not always good; when people get angry, it can get out of control.
-It’s not only unethical, but it’s also not the best route to take when trying to get the best of outcomes for your company.
+However, the results are not always good; it can get out of control when people get angry.
+It’s not only unethical, but it’s also not the best route to take when trying to get the best outcomes for your company.